 - Ensure your structure makes sense, flows easily, so that it appears seamless to your readers

 - Deliver on the promise of your book/project title, chapter or section headings deliver

 - By copy-editing your manuscripts, once the strategic and structural work is done, and

 - Format your work so that it is publish-ready (optional).

 With Boni Wagner-Stafford and BClear Writing, you’re getting the benefit of strategic, structural editing experience and your project will be much better for it.
-It’s labour-intensive work.
-Sometimes there's rewriting required.
-Sometimes chapters, sections or chunks of content will move around, get added or deleted altogether.
-It’s an important part of the work and your manuscript will be much stronger – and more likely to get published, sold and reviewed - at the end of this process.
+It’s labour-intensive work, sometimes requiring rewriting, moving content around, adding or deleting entire sections.
+It’s an important part of the work and your manuscript will be much stronger – and more likely to get published, bought and read – at the end of this process.

 Boni has also managed the editing process of government policy papers and budget documents, long-form journalistic documentaries, and has worked with authors on books about business, corporate culture, financial planning, healthy eating and food and personal relationships, to name a few.